Cwarcup/lotide/README.md

 The following functions are currently implemented:

+- `anagram`: Returns true if the two strings are anagrams of each other.
 - `calculateDayInYear`: Calculates the day of the year for a particular date string.
 Words on leap years.
+- `conditionalSum`: Returns the sum of the numbers in the array if the condition is true.
+Conditions can either be 'even' or 'odd'.
 - `countLetters`: Takes in a sentence(string) and returns a count of each letters in the sentence.
 - `countOnly`: Returns an object with a count of each element in the input array.
 - `eqArrays`: Compares two arrays and returns `true` if they are equal.
 Returns `false` otherwise.